jamesssooi/jamesssooi.github.io/_works/sunwaysa-bookings.md

 ## The Experience

 ### Intuitive time selection
 One of the most, if not the most important element of any booking system is the UI component to select the booking slots.
 We wanted a component that was easy to use, fast, and less prone to errors.

-After multiple rounds of prototyping and testing with dozens of users, we settled on this:
+Multiple prototypes were created using AngularJS itself (should've used a prototyping tool in hindsight, heh).
+These prototypes were tested among dozens of users, with each of them given a specific scenario and goal to achieve.
+After multiple iterations, we found that the following worked the best:

 <video src="/assets/works/sunwaysa-bookings/time-selector.mp4" preload autoplay loop></video>